coffinxp/nuclei-templates/README.md

-Disclaimer:

-The content provided in this repository is for educational and informational purposes only.
-The authors are not responsible for any misuse of the code or information.
-Ensure you have proper authorization before using any tools or techniques described.
-Use this information responsibly and ethically.
+⚠️ **Disclaimer**: The content in this repository is for educational and informational purposes only; the authors hold no responsibility for misuse.
+Ensure proper authorization before use, act responsibly at your own risk, and comply with all legal and ethical guidelines. 🚀